Berlime/gokarna/content/posts/Funnel.md

 ## First Berlime's Funnel (TOFU *a.k.a Top Of the Funnel*)

-You can read more about Tofu [here](https://link.com).
+You can read more about Tofu [here](https://getwpfunnels.com/top-of-the-funnel/).
 A funnel is basically a terminology used to generate leads.
 It is basically a way to filter through visitors or people that captures their attention into your business.
-A way of getting leads is to filter out the people through a funnel.
+Eventually turning them into paying visitors.

 So, Tofu is exactly how it sounds like.
 We first bring people into the funnel which is the widest part of the funnel.
-So that first, wide layer is called 'top of the funnel".
+The wide part of the funnel, is called 'top of the funnel".
 Which essentially what people see when they first enter your funnel.

 ### Creating a funnel is not as easy as I thought.